-(1) For 2021 fiscal year, Mr. Patel received 218,484 shares of our common stock for services rendered and as incentive for services to be rendered.
-Mr. Patel did not receive any options or warrants for the 2021 fiscal year.
-For 2020 fiscal year, Mr. Patel received 218,484 shares of our common stock for services rendered and as incentive for services to be rendered.
-Mr. Patel did not receive any options or warrants for the 2020 fiscal year.
+(1) For 2022 fiscal year, Mr. Patel received 163,863 shares of our common stock and options to purchase 131,900 shares of common stock for services rendered and as incentive for services to be rendered.
+The options may or may not vest based on certain additional performance milestones.
+For 2021 fiscal year, Mr. Patel received 218,484 shares of our common stock and no options or warrants for services rendered and as incentive for services to be rendered.